ThatZiv/FiveM-Bot/README.md

 ## __Set-Up__
 1. Invite the [bot](https://discordapp.com/oauth2/authorize?client_id=483787947070586880&permissions=8192&redirect_uri=http%3A%2F%2Fzavaar.cf&scope=bot)
 2. In any channel, type `$set <serverAddress:withPort>` (ex: `$set thatziv.ddns.net:30120`)
-3. The Bot is now setup, do `#help` to see all the commands __Please Make Sure to Give the Bot Administrator Permissions.__*
+3. The Bot is now setup, do `$help` to see all the commands __Please Make Sure to Give the Bot Administrator Permissions.__*
 __Also Make Sure to use it in a discord server channel and *not a DM channel*__ *
 _____